Women's Health: How Acupuncture Can Help Relieve Period Pain

 Scientific Evidence Supporting Acupuncture for Period Pain

 While the scientific community continues to explore the efficacy of Acupuncture for period pain, some studies have shown promising results.
+A comprehensive Cochrane review of 42 trials involving 4640 women found that, in certain instances, acupuncture showed potential benefits over NSAIDs for pain reduction.

 Although the overall findings were mixed and not entirely conclusive, these instances highlight the possibility of Acupuncture as a beneficial alternative for managing menstrual pain.